 So now you know how scalp brushes can be helpful in promoting scalp health.
 But with so many options on the market, how will you find one you love?

-We’re biased, but we think you should trust the dandruff and scalp care experts at Jupiter.
+We’re biased, but we think you should trust the dandruff and dry scalp care experts at Jupiter.
 Jupiter’s scalp brush is designed like everything else we make: to be effective, beautiful, and a delight to use no matter your hair type.
 Take a look.

-Of course, to fight dandruff you need a science-based professional dandruff treatment made with effective, proven ingredients.
+Of course, to fight dandruff, you need a science-based professional dandruff treatment made with effective, proven ingredients.
 And to fight dry hair and hair breakage you need hair care products made with clean, safe, and nourishing formulas.

 Sound about right?
 Good.
 Learn how Jupiter is making elevated scalp and hair care a reality.